najnesnaj/SE8R01-stm8/README.md

-This is my "bare metal" software package for doing communication stuff  with the stm8s103f3p6
+This is my "bare metal" software package for sending stuff  with the stm8s103f3p6

-I ordered SE8R01 thinking it was a NRF24
-I found some arduino software which I ported to stm8
+I ordered SE8R01 (search for SE8R01_DataSheet_v1) thinking it was a NRF24 I found some arduino software which I ported to stm8

-this is work in progress ...
+it works! (tested with arduino receiver : will build a stm8 receiver though :) )

 As far as software packages, you'll need at the very least, the SDCC compiler and a way to u pload the resulting IHX file to the device: